Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/semantic-layer/user-properties-layer.md

 1. To aggregate user actions into meaningful properties
 2. To provide a foundation for defining complex KPIs
 3. To enable efficient filtering and grouping in analyses
+4. To create User state model that can be used for time-travel analysis

 ## Types of User Properties